tyleryouk/00os-origin/00reaper/00OS-commands/implementation-plan.md

 4. **Consistent Response Formatting**: All processes will use the standard indicators (✅, ❌, ⚠️)
 5. **Clear Tool Call Separation**: Multi-step processes will separate tool calls into distinct, sequential operations

-### Known Risks and Mitigations

-1. **Risk**: Some processes may have complex logic making standardization difficult **Mitigation**: Allow for conditional tool call paths while maintaining explicit declaration

-2. **Risk**: Changing tool call patterns might break existing behavior **Mitigation**: Document changes carefully and test thoroughly before finalizing

-3. **Risk**: Some processes might require additional context not available through tool calls **Mitigation**: Ensure proper context retrieval is part of the process definition

 ### Success Criteria

 1. All 10 processes properly implement dynamic tool call sequences
 2. No processes attempt self-execution through terminal commands
 3. All processes return properly formatted responses
-4. All processes follow the standardized process structure
+4. All processes follow the standardized process structure and error handling
 5. All processes are properly documented in context files

 ### Next Steps

-1. Begin with Phase 1: Research and Context Analysis
+1. Finalize the process templates for each type
+2. Begin implementation updates following the priority order
-2. Update cycle-status.md as progress is made
+3. Update cycle-status.md as progress is made
-3. Implement changes according to the phases outlined above